MicrosoftDocs/Contribute/Contribute/dotnet-pr-review.md

 - **Major contributions** - Major contributions are significant edits to an existing article, new articles, or edits to a number of articles.
 - **Work in progress** - Authors can request an in-progress review by opening a PR with the "[WIP]" tag in the title.
 The "WIP" tag stands for "Work in Progress."

-The processing used by the CLA bot is a good guideline for the distinction between "small" and "large" contributions.
+The processing used by the Contributor License Agreement (CLA) bot is a good guideline for the distinction between "small" and "large" contributions.
 PRs that do not require the CLA to be signed are likely "small."
 PRs that do require the CLA are likely "large."

 ### Small PRs